mcagriaksoy/C-ExercisesForInterviews/README.md

 Coming to our question, our labyrinth consists of numbers and our goal is to follow the numbers from 1 to 16.
 Our algorithm first goes to location number 1 and moves 2, 3, 4 .. until it reaches 16.
 Unlike other examples, the algorithm can also go in diagonal directions, which increases complexity.

 In the original question, there is an 8x8 array, so a 10x10 array is required.
 But for the sake of example, I loaded a 6x6 array.

+## 13 - Radix sort implementation

+A linear sorting method called Radix Sort sorts elements by going over each one digit by digit.
+It is a successful sorting technique for fixed-size keys in strings or integers.